juanpuerto1205/SpeechtotextGoogle/README.md

 6. Export that creds file to your bashrc with: `export GOOGLE_APPLICATION_CREDENTIALS="[PATH]"`

 Now you should be able to start up the notebook through [jupyter](https://jupyter.org/) or [colab](https://colab.research.google.com/) and follow it to the end.

+## Spectrum

+I created this pipeline with the goal of using it as a tool to supplement Spectrum with the capability of identifying  multiple speaker dialog in a lecture.
+For those inside the Penn State network that want to learn more about the tool feel free to visit https://dstoolbox.tlt.psu.edu/